mongodb-industry-solutions/Credit_score/frontend/README.md

 - From the Charts UI, click on the "Embedding" tab on the sidebar.
 - find your report and click on the settings button on the right part of the screen
 - Activate the "Unauthenticated access"
 - At the bottom you will have the embedded code to add it to your website.
-Copy the URL on it and past it on the NEXT_PUBLIC_CHART_URL variable on the location_of_your_repo>/Credit_score/frontend/.env file.
+Copy the URL on it and paste it on the NEXT_PUBLIC_CHART_URL variable on the location_of_your_repo>/Credit_score/frontend/.env file.